mrniceguy127/sddm-sugar-dark/README.md

+# Why the fork?

+I made some slight modifications for my own setup.
+Having it on git makes it easy to clone on new OS installs.

+## Edited background source:

+- Wallpapers/orig-wp0003.1s.3n.png - Source: [Pixiv Artist: @えむかみ](https://www.pixiv.net/en/artworks/58823660)

 ![Screenshot of the interface of the Sugar Dark theme for SDDM](Previews/Mockup.jpg "The default interface of the Sugar Dark theme for SDDM")

 # Sugar Dark login theme for SDDM